fwromano/VLM/vlm_server/README.md

 - If vLLM import fails or no CUDA, the server auto‑disables vLLM.
 - Audio features use faster-whisper if installed; otherwise disable with clear errors.
 - Web and desktop UIs plus ROS2 node attempt to use this server automatically and fall back locally if unavailable.
+ - On macOS, audio transcription runs on CPU (int8) by default and works out-of-the-box.